Skip to Main Content

 Other resources

 • Databases.
 We have a range of databases, primary source collections and other specialist resources available (see database A-Z).
-We add to these when there is demonstrable demand and available budget (they are often very expensive).
-Please contact Grant if there is a non-book non-journal resource you are interested in trialling or obtaining.
+We add to these when there is demonstrable need and available budget (they are often very expensive).
+Please contact lib.businesspartner@uea.ac.uk if there is a non-book non-journal resource you are interested in trialling or obtaining.

-Library induction and Information Skills Support for your Students (and you)
+Induction and Information Skills Support for Your Students (and You)

 Live inductions

-• Academic Librarians are sometimes able to do short pop-ups during school or course inductions or to record a welcome video.
-Please contact Grant if you would like these.
+• Academic Librarians will be able to supply a welcome video.
+Please contact us if you would like these.

 Online inductions